 Having learned as an adult from patient instructors and having taught sailing to many people of all ages and backgrounds, Joel is very comfortable sharing his knowledge and sailing skills, and enjoys helping others to find the beauty and simplicity in what can be a complex learning process.

 Depending on the size of your party and charter package, you may be accompanied by Amy Peterson, who serves as a crew member, and at times, photographer during Blue Yonder sails.
 Amy has been sailing since a young age.
 Like Joel, she worked for many years teaching others to sail and gain appreciation for seamanship and camaraderie on the water, although in the form of dinghy racing, primarily in Casco Bay, for Harraseeket Yacht Club.
 Today, Amy works as a high school teacher at North Haven Community School, and does freelance photography in her spare time.
-She is also a licensed emergency medical responder, and on the Emergency Medical Crew on North Haven island.
+She has also been a licensed emergency medical responder, but is currently focused on raising two young boys.

 READ MORE TRIPADVISOR REVIEWS OF BLUE YONDER SAIL CHARTERS!